BenjaminRodenberg/Visualization/BoundaryValApp/README.md

 ## ToDos
 - [x] Change the structure of the code towards the style in the sliders example.
+- [x] Find workaround for button issue
+- [x] Fix issue with plotting of old results
+- [x] publish app on the internet.
+- [x] publish app with run_apps.py script on top level!
+- [ ] Add code for embedding
 - [ ] Fix issue with buttons (see simpleButton.py minimal working example)
-- [ ] Fix issue with plotting of old results
-- [ ] Add code for embedding
-- [x] publish app on the internet.
-- [ ] publish app with run_apps.py script on top level!